k2view-academy/K2View-Academy/articles/38_reports/01_reports_overview.md

 <studio>

-The creations of the reports is only available via the Fabric Web Studio.
+The reports creation is possible only via the Fabric Web Studio.

 </studio>